Don’t Ask For What You Don’t Want.

 Another word we use like the word “lang” is “ba”.
 We use this after asking a question.
 So for example if you are going to ask if a person will eat, it goes like this “ka-kain ba?”, of if going to jump “ta-talon ba?”

 buh buh buh buh – buh buh buh buh”.
 Hehe

 Ha ha JJ, ha ha (or should I say, ha hahaha ha?
 When I started reading your comment, I was already forming a response, and then you stole it from me.
 Almost the exact same story from an independent source.
 I suspect many others have virtually the same bababa story.
 It’s too funny to forget.

 Years ago when my wife and I were courting, we went to her office here in Manila and went up to some high floor in the elevator.
-When we were going down, the car stopped, the door opened and a Filipino guy started that exact conversation with us: ba-baba ba?, of course followed by Mita’s response, ba-baba.
+When we were going down, the car stopped, the door opened and a Filipino guy started that exact conversation with us: ba-baba ba?, of course followed by Mita’s response, ba-baba (since we were, after all going down).
 The guy just stood there, the door closed and we continued down to the lobby.

 Later, I confided to her, “I seriously doubt I am ever going to learn Tagalog, it’s all these ba ba ba ba sounds that sound so alike to me.
 She explained the conversation, and the really mysterious part came to me.

 I’m OK, I get it, about the ba’s and the baba’s and such, but here’s the part that I don’t understand.
 Why didn’t the guy get on then, since we were going down?”